 The remote file review for compliance will begin 30 - 45 days prior to the on-site assessment.
-This review is conducted by assessors and/or the KLEAP Program Director.
+This review is conducted by KLEAP File Review Specialists (KFRSs).
 Providing proof of compliance is the responsibility of the candidate agency.
-However, the assessors and/or KLEAP Program Director will provide reasonable assistance to the candidate agency in arriving at a solution without sacrificing the integrity of the accreditation process.
+However, the assessment team and/or KLEAP Program Director will provide reasonable assistance to the candidate agency in arriving at a solution without sacrificing the integrity of the accreditation process.
 Agencies are encouraged to use multiple proofs of compliance, providing the proofs are relevant to the standard.

-Once the assessment team has been established, the KLEAP Program Director will provide the agency's Accreditation Manager with a list of files that have been selected for remote file review.
-The form will contain email addresses for files to be shared via adobe pro.
-File sharing instructions are provided on the KLEAP Website in the Mastering KLEAP File Construction training modules.
+Once the assessment team has been established, the KLEAP Program Director will provide the agency's Accreditation Manager with a list showing which files will be sent to the each assigned KFRS.
+The form will contain email addresses of the KFRS.
+Files will be sent as PDF attachments to the email.